-Improving asset quality with expected material reduction in the non-core portfolio, but downside risks remain
+Improving asset quality, but downside risks remain

-We note improving trends in asset quality of Co-operative Bank with a problem loan ratio at 3.2% at June 2017 (3.7% at end-2016).
-However, as the bank's core portfolio at £15 billion (appx.
-80% of total lending) has been well performing, its non-core portfolio (appx.
-20% of total lending) has higher concentration of nonperforming loans, albeit with improving trends.
-The latter includes corporate, Commercial Real Estate (CRE) and Optimum (residential mortgages) loans and is being run down.
-The non-core corporate book is concentrated with a relatively small number of borrowers and 14% of the portfolio is CRE loans.
-At June 2017, this segment of the loan book had a problem loan ratio of 8.6%, with 32% of impaired balances covered by provisions, which we consider as adequate.
-Optimum, a closed book of residential mortgages with 86% interest-only mortgages and an average LTV of 63% is more vulnerable to economic downturn compared to the core portfolio.
-At June 2017, 10.9% of Optimum loans were impaired.
-In contrast, the core residential mortgage book had 1.1% of loans impaired and an average LTV of 52% at the same date.
+We note improving trends in asset quality of Co-operative Bank with a problem loan ratio at 2.4% at end-2017 (3.6% at end-2016).
+However, as the bank's secured residential portfolio at £14.1 billion (appx.
+85% of total lending) has been well performing, its corporate and optimum portfolio (appx.
+15% of total lending) has a higher concentration of nonperforming loans, albeit with improving trends.
+The Corporate portfolio includes SME Business, Commercial and CRE loans of £0.3Bn and a Legacy portfolio of £1.3Bn which was run down over the past few years.
+We note significant decrease in Optimum portfolio balances to £0.6 billion from £2.6 billion in 2016 driven by deleveraging and a securitization deal.
+At end-2017, 18.4% of Optimum loans were impaired.
+In contrast, the retail secured residential mortgage book had 1% of loans impaired and an average LTV of 53%.
+The retail secured portfolio has material geographic concentration to London and South East measured at 43.4% which would expose the bank to downside risk in the event of a sharp downturn in property prices in the region.